o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/intro.md

 ## PhysX Debugging {#physx-intro-debugging}

 To verify the implementation of interactions in the simulated world, the following tools are available\.
 + **PhysX Debug gem** - The PhysX Debug gem is recommended if you are a developer or technical artist\.
-You can use this tool to view the physics world in real time in Lumberyard Editor's editor mode or game mode\.
+You can use this tool to view the physics world in real time in O3DE Editor's editor mode or game mode\.
 To activate the tool, you use console commands or an immediate mode graphical user interface \(ImGui\)\.
 The tool displays PhysX debug lines within the editor and game modes\.

   For more information, see [PhysX Debug](/docs/user-guide/features/gems/physx-debug.md)\.
 + **PhysX Visual Debugger** - The [PhysX Visual Debugger \(PVD\)](https://developer.nvidia.com/physx-visual-debugger) is a third party tool provided by NVIDIA that is useful for deep inspection of the PhysX world\.
-Lumberyard can connect PhysX worlds and scenes to a running PVD application instance\.
+O3DE can connect PhysX worlds and scenes to a running PVD application instance\.
 You can use the PVD to step through your simulation and examine various properties at your own pace in detail\.

-  For information on configuring Lumberyard's connection to PVD, see [Debugger Configuration](/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-debugger.md)\.
+  For information on configuring O3DE's connection to PVD, see [Debugger Configuration](/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-debugger.md)\.

 For more information, see [Debugging PhysX](/docs/user-guide/features/interactivity/physics/debugging.md)\.